Ryan D. HeathL.C.S.W., Ph.D.

 Heath earned a master’s degree in clinical social work and a Ph.D. from the University of Chicago School of Social Service Administration.
-As a doctoral student, Heath received a pre-doctoral fellowship from the Institute of Education Sciences and the University of Chicago Committee on Education, and completed a graduate certificate in interdisciplinary education sciences.
-He completed a bachelor’s degree in science with honors from Brown University.
+Heath also received a pre-doctoral fellowship and graduate certificate in interdisciplinary education sciences from the Institute of Education Sciences and the University of Chicago Committee on Education.
+He completed his bachelor’s degree with honors at Brown University.

 Ph.D., School of Social Service Administration, University of Chicago

 Graduate Certificate, Committee on Education, University of Chicago

 M.A., School of Social Service Administration University of Chicago